hv15/sshprint/README.md

 Manual
 ------

-In order to use the script, you need to have [ZSH](http://www.zsh.org/) and an SSH client (e.g. OpenSSH `ssh`).
+In order to use the script, you need to have [Perl](http://www.perl.org/) and OpenSSH `ssh`.
 Additionally, the remote server needs to have the `lpr` and `lpstat` programs installed and access to at least one printer.

 ### Installation

-As with any script, place it somewhere within your `$PATH` and make sure that it is executable (`chmod +x sshprint`).
+*THis section is going to be updated ASAP*

 For those running on ArchLinux, I've created a PKGBUILD script which you can use to generate the package, or if you use `yaourt`/`pacaur`, you can get the